cabforum/smime/SBR.md

 #### 3.2.2.4 Validating control over mailbox using ACME

-The CA MAY confirm the Applicant's control over each Mailbox Field to be included in a Certificate by sending a Random Value via email and SMTP and then receiving a confirming response utilizing the Random Value.
+The CA MAY confirm the Applicant's control over each Mailbox Field to be included in a Certificate by sending a Random Value via email and SMTP in accordance with RFC 8823, and then receiving a confirming response email utilizing the Random Value.

+Control over each Mailbox Address SHALL be confirmed using a unique Random Value.
+The Random Value SHALL only be shared in any other way in accordance with RFC 8823.

+The Random Value SHALL be unique in each Certificate Request.
+The Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
+The CA MAY specify a shorter validity period for Random Values in its CP and/or CPS.

 ### 3.2.3 Authentication of organization identity